Investigational Devices

 • The investigator must not supply the investigational device to any person not authorized to receive it.

-• The investigation must maintain the following accurate, complete, and current records relating to the investigator’s participation in an investigation.
+• The investigator must maintain the following accurate, complete, and current records relating to the investigator’s participation in an investigation.

 • Records of receipt, use or disposition of a device that relate to a) The type and quantity of the device, the dates of its receipt, and the batch number or code mark; b) the names of all persons who received, used, or disposed of each device; c) why and how many units of the device have been returned to the sponsor, repaired, or otherwise disposed of.

-• If the investigation is terminated, suspended, discontinued, or completed, the investigator must return any unused supplies of the investigational device to the study sponsor, or otherwise provide for disposition of the unused supplies as directed by the sponsor.
+• If the investigation is terminated, suspended, discontinued, or completed, the investigator must return any unused supplies of the investigational device to the study sponsor or otherwise provide for the disposition of the unused supplies as directed by the sponsor.

 Here is a sample Investigational Device Accountability Log you can use.

-A complete overview of medical device import/export regulations is provided by the CDRH.
-Clinical investigators should be aware that FDA does not recognize regulatory approvals from other countries; therefore, an imported medical device must meet all FDA requirements.
+A complete overview of medical device import/export regulations is provided by the Center for Devices and Radiological Health (CDRH).
+Clinical investigators should be aware that the FDA does not recognize regulatory approvals from other countries; therefore, an imported medical device must meet all FDA requirements.
 The IDE sponsor must be located in the United States.
 Anyone who intends to import an investigational device takes on the responsibilities of a sponsor.

 Premarket Notification (510(k) applies to Class I, Class II, and some Class III devices.